robharper/algonquin-canoe-graph/README.md

 4. Paddle west, 2km
 5. Take the 1355m portage to Manitou Lake

-However to create a computer-generated navigation route, the followin graph traversal is equivalent to the above:
+However to create a computer-generated navigation route, the following graph traversal is equivalent to the above:
 1. Start: node/8720251656 (Kioshkokwi Access Point)
 2. way/1218622840
 3. way/1218622841